byCedric/expo-monorepo-example/README.md

 - [`setup-monorepo`](./.github/actions/setup-monorepo/action.yml) - Reusable composite workflow to setup the monorepo in GitHub Actions.

+## ⚡ Why is it fast?

+This repository uses both [pnpm](https://pnpm.io/) and [Turborepo](https://turborepo.org/) to speed things up, _by a lot_.
+With pnpm, we leverage the installation performance using the global store cache.
+Turborepo helps us to run certain tasks, and cache the result if we rerun tasks with the same input or code.
+In the workflows we cache the [pnpm store](./.github/actions/setup-monorepo/action.yml#L37) and [Turborepo cache](./.github/actions/setup-monorepo/action.yml#L50-L56) using GitHub Actions built-in cache, resulting in the best performance possible.

+### What about Metro?

+In **apps/mobile** we leverage the Metro cache to speed up building and publishing.
+We use Turborepo to restore or invalidate this cache, working around [potential environment variable issues](#using-environment-variables-in-react-native).
+To populate this Metro cache, the **apps/mobile** has a [`$ pnpm build`](./apps/mobile/package.json#L9) script that exports React Native bundles.
+The cached result is then reused when [publishing previews](./.github/workflows/preview.yml#L26-L28).

 ## 🚀 How to use it

 You can use and modify this repository however you want.
 If you want to use EAS to build your app, you'll need to create an [Expo access token](https://expo.dev/accounts/[account]/settings/access-tokens) and set it as `EXPO_TOKEN` GitHub actions secret.